Extraversion and introversion: Behavior

 Additionally, a study by Lippa (1978) found evidence for the extent to which individuals present themselves in a different way.
-This is called expressive behaviour, and it is dependent upon the individuals' motivation and ability to control that behaviour.
+This is called expressive behavior, and it is dependent upon the individuals' motivation and ability to control that behavior.
 Lippa (1978) examined 68 students who were asked to role-play by pretending to teach a math class.
-The students' level of extraversion and introversion were rated based on their external/expressive behaviours such as stride length, graphic expansiveness, the percentage of time they spent talking, the amount of time they spent making eye contact, and the total time of each teaching session.
-This study found that actual introverts were perceived and judged as having more extraverted-looking expressive behaviours because they were higher in terms of their self-monitoring.
+The students' level of extraversion and introversion were rated based on their external/expressive behaviors such as stride length, graphic expansiveness, the percentage of time they spent talking, the amount of time they spent making eye contact, and the total time of each teaching session.
+This study found that actual introverts were perceived and judged as having more extraverted-looking expressive behaviors because they were higher in terms of their self-monitoring.
 This means that the introverts consciously put more effort into presenting a more extraverted, and rather socially desirable, version of themselves.
-Thus, individuals are able to regulate and modify behaviour based on their environmental situations.
+Thus, individuals are able to regulate and modify behavior based on their environmental situations.

 Humans are complex and unique, and because introversion-extraversion varies along a continuum, individuals may have a mixture of both orientations.
 A person who acts introverted in one situation may act extraverted in another, and people can learn to act in "counter dispositional" ways in certain situations.
 For example, Brian Little's free trait theory suggests that people can take on "free traits", behaving in ways that may not be their "first nature", but can strategically advance projects that are important to them.
 Together, this presents an optimistic view of what extraversion is.
-Rather than being fixed and stable, individuals vary in their extraverted behaviours across different moments, and can choose to act extraverted to advance important personal projects or even increase their happiness, as mentioned above.
+Rather than being fixed and stable, individuals vary in their extraverted behaviors across different moments, and can choose to act extraverted to advance important personal projects or even increase their happiness, as mentioned above.